noorhasanbd/b-13-a7-keen-keeper/README.md

+Project Name: Keen-Keeper
+Description: This is a friendship management app with three pages (Home, Timeline and Stats)

+**Technologies Used:**
+For creation of the web app - I have used followwing technologies
+1. React.js for frontend design
+2. React Route for navigating between pages home, friendDetail, timeline and stats
+3. React Toast for interactive notification when button is clicked
+4. Tailwind and daisy UI for modern and clean layout
+5. Recharts for representing data on Stats page
+6. Context Api for handling data globally
+7. localStorage for storing data into browser localStorage

+**Key Features**
+1.  **Friendship Analytics (Stats):** A dynamic Pie Chart that visualizes the communication breakdown (Calls vs. Texts vs. Video Calls) using Recharts.
+2.  **Persistent Interaction Timeline:** Call, Text and Video call log are shown in this page.
+3.  **Dynamic Friend Data:** Friend Data is fetched from json data filee.
+Friends summary is presented in homepage with clickable cards which redirects to friend detail layout
+4.  **Smart Status Tracking:** Visual indicators ("On-Track", "Almost Due", "Overdue") based on real data to help prioritize who to contact next.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.